VMan-2002/FNF-VMan-Engine/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Firefox
 - [ ] Safari
 - [ ] Opera GX
-- [ ] Other
+- [ ] Something else (please specify)

-## What version of the game are you using?
+### What version of the game are you using?
 Look in the bottom left corner of the main menu. (ex: 0.2.7, 0.2.1, shit like that)

-## Have you identified any steps to reproduce the bug?
+### Have you identified any steps to reproduce the bug?
 If so, please describe them below in as much detail as possible.
 Use images if possible.

-## Please describe your issue.
+### Please describe your issue.
 Provide extensive detail and images if possible.

-## If you're game is FROZEN and you're playing a web version, press F12 to open up browser dev window, and go to console, and copy-paste whatever red error you're getting
+### If you're game is FROZEN and you're playing a web version, press F12 to open up browser dev window, and go to console, and copy-paste whatever red error you're getting